 CAUTION!
-For proper drainage, the unit must be mounted so the drain outlet is at least 6.75" above the floor drain, and must be fully supported under the base.
+For proper drainage, the unit must be mounted so the drain outlet is at least 6.75" above the floor drain.

-4.3 CONDENSATE WATER REMOVAL
+4.4 CONDENSATE WATER REMOVAL

+A drain trap is recommended upon installation.
 Condensate drains by gravity via the drain port.
 Use 3/4" male NPT PVC pipe.
 An optional condensate pump kit may be installed if a lift is required to dispose of the condensate.
-Optional parts list for information on the kit.
+See optional parts list for information on the kit.